-With the new capability it is possible to create bookings for any entity in CRM including custom entities and to see them on a central schedule board along with any field service or project service bookings.
+This new capability makes it possible to create bookings for any entity in CRM, including custom entities, and to see them on a central schedule board along with any field service or project service bookings.

-I recently met a Client who needed exactly this functionality.
-Their sales process included the need for a face to face meeting with the prospect before being able to close the deal.
-That face to face meeting could be scheduled with any one of multiple resources and in any one of their UK offices.
+I recently met a client who needed this exact functionality.
+Their sales process included the need for a face-to-face meeting with the prospect before being able to close the deal.
+That face-to-face meeting could be scheduled with any one of multiple resources and in any one of their UK offices.
 They needed the ability to see a central calendar of available resources and locations and then to be able to book a meeting directly from the Opportunity form.
 That is exactly the functionality provided by the new common resource scheduling capability.

 In this article I will walk through an example of how to set up this scheduling capability for a specific scenario related to the Opportunity entity and show you some of the capabilities that are available.

 Note: To use the common scheduling capability, you will need to have licenses for either Field Service or Project Service Automation.